ZelongGuo/nvim/Readme.md

 > *Note: here only vertical split supported, using default key maps to toggle buffer views ...*
 *`<C-t>` and `<C-s>` are not recommended because it may be better if you use nvim default key maps more ...*

+*The nvim startup plugin alpha-vim could could lead you a new buffer to open recent files.**

 ### Installation